Structs and Classes

 13};

-file, in lines 11 and 12, we add the function declarations for getName
+file, in lines 9 to 15, we add the function implementations for getName

 and setName